-To put it bluntly, if you’re not married and you and your partner split up, you won’t have many rights to their assets.
-Even if you’ve lived together for a long time, you have children and have bought a home together, the only way to get the same legal protection over your assets as marriage gives you, is to get married.
+If you’re not married and you and your partner split up, you won’t have many rights to their assets.
+Even if you’ve lived together for a long time, you have children and have bought a home together, the only way to get exactly the same legal protection over your assets as marriage gives you, is to get married.

 These next few sections cover what rights you do have to the main assets that you’re likely to share as a couple, and also what things you can do to protect yourself as much as possible, should the worst-case scenario happen.